-Learn about common requirements you’ll encounter when applying to a certified medical assisting program.
+Learn about common requirements you’ll encounter when applying to a certified medical assisting program at your local medical trade school or an online college.

 Medical Assistant Program Requirements